alejandro-godinez/UsefulScripts/bashdoc/bashdoc.sh.md

 - @output - Describes the otuput of a method, normally written to standard output so it can be captured

 Limitation Notes:
-- keyword descriptions are limited to single lines
+- keyword descriptions are limited to single lines, multiple instances can be used to append description.

 TODO:<br>
 - @author - Specifies the author of the class, method, or field.